Common issues with Windows Group Policy

 - Open GPMC on a management workstation.

-- Locate the GPO and examine Computer Configuration and User Configuration nodes.
+- Locate the GPO and check the Computer Configuration and User Configuration nodes.

 - For security and user rights, go to Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > User Rights Assignment and confirm the exact privilege names.